KevinAst/feature-u/docs/featureRouter.md

-In feature based routing, you will not find the typical "route path to component" mapping catalog, where (_for example_) some pseudo `route('signIn')` directive causes the SignIn screen to display, which in turn causes the system to accommodate the request by adjusting it's state appropriately.
-Rather, the appState is analyzed, and if the user is NOT authenticated, the SignIn screen is automatically displayed ... **Easy Peasy!**
+In feature based routing, you will not find the typical "route path to component" mapping catalog, where (_for example_) some pseudo `route('signIn')` directive causes the SignIn screen to display _(which in turn causes the system to accommodate the request by adjusting it's state)_.

+In other words, you will never see application logic that re-routes to a signIn screen after checking to see if the user is authenticated.
+Rather, **the appState is king**!
+If the user is NOT authenticated _(based on the route's analysis of the appState)_ the SignIn screen is automatically displayed ... **Easy Peasy!**

-Depending on your perspective, this approach can be **more natural**, but _more importantly_ (once again), **it allows features to promote their own screens in an encapsulated and autonomous way**!
+Depending on your perspective, this approach can be **more robust and natural**, but _more importantly_ (once again), **it allows features to promote their own screens in an encapsulated and autonomous way**!

 ## How do I proceed?